-I am a writer, poet, and mother of two.
-I am married with all the joys and trials of trying to cohabite with another strong personality.
-I also consider myself a feminist, an environmentalist, a liberal, and a liberal Catholic.
-I grew up in a dual-religious and dual-political household, which gave me a healthy open-mind.
+I am a feminist, an environmentalist, a liberal, and a liberal Catholic.
+I grew up in a dual-religious, dual senses-of-humor, and dual-political household, which gave me a healthy open-mind.
 While I inherited my father’s sense of humor, I inherited my mother’s lack of tact.
 I am an avid reader and talker, so I don’t plan on running out of things to say.
 And I do contradict myself at times.
 I am also one of the world’s worst spellers, so please have mercy if I forget to spell check.

-The other character:
+The other characters:

 September 23, 2008 at 6:26 am